 Cabo Polonio

-It is a place where you won’t find electricity, running water, or even Wi-Fi, with one store, often closed in the afternoon and a population of 100 people living in houses and cabins.
+It is a place without electricity, running water, or even Wi-Fi.
+One store is often closed in the afternoon, and 100 people live in houses and cabins.

 A lighthouse is the only building connected to the power grid.
-It also has the Cao Polonio National Park, which is considered an area of natural beauty on the Uruguayan Atlantic coast.
-There is a great diversity of environments, from sandy, rocky, coastal forests and islands.
+The area also has the Cao Polonio National Park, which is considered an area of natural beauty on the Uruguayan Atlantic coast.
+There is a great diversity of environments, from sandy to rocky to coastal forests and islands.

 The beach around Cabo Polonio contains one of South America’s largest colonies of sea lions.
-For your information, it is not easy to reach the village, there is no road to reach the town, the only way is to ride a 4WD vehicle, or hike about 7 km from the highway, and it is an excellent adventure that you should try.
+For your information, it is not easy to reach the village.
+There is no road to the town; the only way is to ride a 4WD vehicle or hike about 7 km from the highway, and it is an excellent adventure that you should try.

 Metropolitana Cathedral